NHNerd/NHNerd/README.md

 (You can find the technologies I use below on the page.)

 ### Background
-In the past, I worked in CG in cinema as a compositing( main ) artist
+In the past, I worked in CG in cinema as a compositing artist ( main )
 and VFX artist ( additionally ).

 I have extensive and fundamental knowledge in this area :)